HarryCP/ADD-RRV/README.md

 Demonstrations are implemented in Matlab, including Bug Trap scenario, Long Jaggy Passage scenario and Planar Manipulator Scenario.

-Revelant codes are only used for presentation temporarily, and more user-friendly improvemwnts will be made in the fiture.
+Revelant codes are only used for presentation temporarily, and more user-friendly improvemwnts will be made in the future.

 All copyright reserved by Peng Cai.